bede/claranet4/README.md

 # Claranet4

-Barebones (i.e. incomplete) Python & CLI client for collecting current readings from Aranet4 Bluetooth sensors.
+Ultra-minimal (i.e. incomplete) Python & CLI client for collecting current readings from Aranet4 Bluetooth sensors.
+There are two relatively mature existing Python client libraries, but I couldn't get either to work (MacOS 12.6).
+This  client uses Bleak and should work across platforms.

 ## Install